geropl/github-mcp-go/memory-bank/activeContext.md

   - create_commit_comment: Add a comment to a specific commit
   - list_commit_comments: List comments for a specific commit
   - create_commit: Create a new commit directly (without push)
+- Implemented branch operations tools:
+  - list_branches: List branches in a repository with optional filtering
+  - get_branch: Get details about a specific branch
+  - create_branch: Create a new branch from a specified SHA or another branch
+  - merge_branches: Merge one branch into another
+  - delete_branch: Delete a branch
+  - update_branch_protection: Update protection settings for a branch
+  - remove_branch_protection: Remove protection settings from a branch
 - Set up testing framework with go-vcr and golden files
 - Implemented the "SuccessfulCreation" test case for create_pull_request
 - Defined a comprehensive set of test cases for all pull request tools